Wind-River/wr-lx-setup/README.md

 current location, for the branch specified.

 To update the mirror, re-run the setup.sh command with the same arguments.
-To add additional branches to your mirror, change the branch in the wrlinux-9, and re-run the setup.sh with the same arguments.
+To add additional branches to your mirror, change the branch in wrl-lx-setup, and re-run the setup.sh with the same arguments.

 A user can reference this mirror by doing: